scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 ![Screenshot of the add new connection button](../images/grafana_cloud_add_new_connection.png)

-2. Search for **Infinity** and click on the Infinity Data source.
+2. Search for **Infinity** and click on the Infinity data source.

 ![Screenshot of the Infinity plugin](../images/grafana_cloud_search_for_infinity.png)

-3. Click on the **Install** button to install the Infinity Data source.
+3. Click on the **Install** button to install the Infinity data source.

 ![Screenshot of the Install button](../images/grafana_cloud_install_button.png)

-4. It may take a couple of minutes for the Infinity Data source to become visible.
+4. It may take a couple of minutes for the Infinity data source to become visible.
 Click on the **Connections >> Data sources** link on the left menu.

 ![Screenshot of Grafana Cloud data sources](../images/grafana_cloud_data_sources.png)